Sebastian Shaw (character): Powers and abilities

-Shaw is a mutant with the unique ability to absorb all kinetic and thermal energy directed at him and use it to augment his strength, speed, stamina and recuperation capabilities to superhuman levels.
-He absorbs the energy of any impact he is struck by, including not only direct physical blows, but also the impact of bullets and throwing weapons, and less successfully, concussive energy beams; notably Cyclops' optic blasts.
-By absorbing successive blows from an opponent, Shaw can surpass the physical abilities of said opponent and then overpower them.
+Shaw is a mutant with the ability to absorb all kinetic and thermal energy directed at him and use it to augment his strength, speed, stamina and recuperation capabilities to superhuman levels.
+He absorbs the energy of any impact he is struck by, including not only direct physical blows, but also the impact of bullets, throwing weapons, and concussive energy.
 His speed is the attribute most dramatically increased by his power; after absorbing enough energy he can attack more quickly than opponents can react.
 He is sometimes shown to be capable of absorbing the cutting, piercing and thrusting energy from a blade.
 His powers can enable his body to withstand cutting from adamantium, but only for a short time.

 In the past, Shaw has been limited to a certain amount of energy and would lose consciousness when he surpassed his capabilities.
 Subsequently, however, Shaw has been shown to now be able to take in an indefinite amount of energy without any ill effects.
 The power he absorbs dissipates over time, and exposure to the elements causes it to drain rapidly.
-Without any absorbed energy, Shaw is merely a strong ordinary human in excellent physical condition, but regularly works to keep his strength at a superhuman level.
+Without any absorbed energy, Shaw is merely a strong ordinary human in excellent physical condition, but he regularly works to keep his strength at a superhuman level.
 In one instance, he was shown to spend time hitting a wall after waking to build up his power reserves before starting the day.
 Shaw also can forgo sleep if he receives enough energy.
 Often he will have his mercenaries pummel him so that he would not need to sleep for some time.

 Shaw also has a successful business acumen and access to sophisticated weaponry.
 He not only prides himself on his power and the connections it allows him, but on knowing his opponents and how best to defeat them, whether in battle or in business.
 He also possesses technology that can block telepathic intrusions by Professor X.